giffgaff vs Three: compare coverage, 4G/5G speeds and benefits

 Roaming: how giffgaff and Three compare

-Can giffgaff match Three's Go Roam?
+Can giffgaff match Three for roaming?

 Charges in non-EU countries can run as high as a ludicrous £2000 per GB (so check costs before you leave to avoid burning straight through your credit).
+Stick to roaming in the EU on giffgaff.

 Useful link: giffgaff's roaming fair usage policy